musthafak/dotfiles/README.md

 ## Feedback and Contributions

 I'm continuously improving my dotfiles to make them even more useful and robust.
-If you have any suggestions, find any issues, or want to contribute improvements, feel free to open an issue or submit a pull request on this repository.
+If you have any suggestions or want to contribute improvements, feel free to open an issue or submit a pull request on this repository.